-Yes, in the mid to late 1940s, pearl necklaces from Japan had rhinestone clasps... but finding one is like looking for a needle in a haystack.
+In the mid to late 1940s AND EARLY 1950S pearl necklaces from Japan had rhinestone clasps... but finding one is like looking for a needle in a haystack.

-But let me talk about the wonderful purple pearls, because these are very special.
+Theses wonderful purple pearls are very special.
 We all know the Japanese copied everything from jewelry to Majolica, Italian glass to German pottery, and more.
 But, did you know that the method by which they perfected their lustrous acrylic pearls, they took from the Spanish?
 It is called Majorca, a very difficult process of dipping pearls in a liquid metallic powder made of crushed iridescent fish scales and glue.

 But... these are not Majorca pearls as the Japanese had not copied it yet!
-So, let me ask you another question : Do you remember or have you ever seen Christmas ball ornaments from the 1940's?
+Do you remember or have you ever seen Christmas ball ornaments from the 1940's?
 They were glass balls sprayed with metallic paint and heated to luster.
 This is the very same method by which these pearls were made, only on acrylic, not glass.

 Look at the close up photos and you can see the silver, light purple, and metallic flashes as when the pearls were heated, the metallic paint yielded different colors : just like old Christmas tree ornaments.

 The necklace is three strands and is 16 3/4" or 42 cm long when clasped.
 The pearls range in size from 7.5 mm to 15 mm.
-You can also wear this necklace with the clasp facing forward for a much different look.
+You can also wear this necklace with the claspto the side for a different look.
 If you would like the necklace to be a little bit longer, you can add a custom made extension chain below.